snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 ![Viewing good event data in Kibana][good-event-data-in-kibana]

-We can build graphs in the **Visualize** section and assemble them together in the **Dashboards** section!
+We can build graphs in the **Visualize** section and assemble them together in the **Dashboards** section.
+You can also use other tools for visualizing the data in Elasticsearch: Elasticsearch can be queried directly on `http://<<your-snowplow-mini-public-ip>>:9200`.

 <h3 id="debug">1.4 Debug bad data in Elasticsearch and Kibana</h3>

 One of the primary uses of Snowplow Mini is to enable Snowplow users to debug updates to their tracker instrumentation in real-time, significantly reducing updates to tracker deployments.

-To do this, it is necessary to add your own schemas to the Iglu schema registry hosted on Snowplow Mini.
-There is a simple script you can run to push your own schemas to Iglu server, running on Snowplow mini: instructions can be found [here][setup-iglu].
+If you have defined your own event and entity (context) schemas, you will need to push these schemas to the Iglu repository that is bundled with Snowplow Mini.
+There is a simple script you can run to copy those schemas from your lcoal machine to Snowplow Mini: instructions can be found [here][setup-iglu].

-Once you've done that, send some data to Snowplow Mini.
-Each event you send will either land in the `good` index or `bad` index.
+Once you've done that, you can start sending data into Snowplow Mini to see if it is processed successfully.
+Each event you send should either land in the `good` index or `bad` index.
 To switch from one to the other in Kibana, select the cog icon in the top right of the screen and then select the index you want to view from the dropdown:

 ![kibana switch from viewing good to bad data][kibana-switch-index]

 In the below example you can see one bad event has landed.
-It is straigthforward to identify the issue processing the event (it has a valid type `nonsense`):
+It is straigthforward to drill in and identify the issue processing the event (it has a valid type `nonsense`):

 ![kibana example bad data][kibana-view-bad-data]

+More information on debugging you data in Elasticsearch / Kibana can be found [here][debugging-bad-data-in-elasticsearch-kibana].

 <h2 id="topology">2.
-Snowplow Real-Time topology: Minified</h2>

-The real-time flow goes as follows:
+Under the hood</h2>

+The pipeline running on Snowplow Mini is essentially the Snowplow Real Time pipeline:

 1. The collector receives events and writes them to a raw events stream or a bad stream (if the event is oversized)
 2. Stream Enrich consumes each event from the raw stream and attempts to validate and enrich it.
 Events that are successfully processed are written to an enriched stream and bad events are written to a bad stream.
 3. Elasticsearch Sinks are then configured to consume events from both the enriched and bad event streams and to then load them into distinct Elasticsearch indexes for viewing and analysis.

+The key difference is that on Snowplow Mini:

+* Every Kinesis application is run on the same box
+* Elasticsearch, Kibana and Iglu server are also running on the box
+* Rather than use Kinesis as the event queue, named unix pipes are employed

-This diagram illustrates how the same flow has been replicated inside Snowplow Mini:
+This diagram illustrates the mini data pipeline:

 ![snowplow-mini-topology] [snowplow-mini-topology]

-In Snowplow Mini the Kinesis Streams have  been replaced by named unix pipes.
-Each application (the collector, enrichment and the Elasticsearch sinks) is run on the same Snowplow Mini box.

 <h2 id="software-stack">3.
 Software stack</h2>